About

 Six circuits, every region.

 Year one is the ramp: Atlanta as home base, the Southeast as the proving ground.
 Then West (LA → the Bay), Northeast (NYC), Texas, Midwest, and the Airborne Strike Team — a single floating rep covering 24 national mega-events a year.
-The plan is six full regional circuits operational by the end of 2026, ~$4.5M projected net annual run-rate by Year Two.
+The plan is six full regional circuits, built one at a time, with a long-term run-rate target in the multi-millions.

 The booth.

 The booth itself is the main artifact.
 A baby-blue-topped tent over a watercolor backdrop reading "where streets become stanzas."
-Two glass cases of Fordite, a velvet riser of Tears of Joy.
-Print bins for the local neighborhood, a Greater Georgia sampler, plus the occasional song streaming over the speaker as people stop to look.
-A QR code on the A-frame poster sends scanners home with a free song before they've decided to buy anything.
+Glass cases of Fordite, print bins for the local neighborhood albums, a Greater Georgia sampler, laser-engraved festival keepsake necklaces, and a wall of "ephemera" pendants etched with untranslatable words from world languages.
+A song from the local album plays over the speaker as people stop.
+The A-frame's QR code sends scanners straight to the listen page.

 The song that ships with every Fordite.

-Buy any Fordite piece, get "Ode to Fordite Love" — a love letter to the stone itself: layered paint hardened into rainbow cross-sections of factory time, no two alike.
+Buy any Fordite piece, get "Joy Drops Keep Falling" — a love letter to the stone itself: layered paint hardened into rainbow cross-sections of factory time, no two alike.
 A small souvenir alongside the bigger souvenir.

 The Founder